stevenjaycohen/fountain4vim/README.md

 Remember to open vim and `:helptags ALL` to generate the new documentation.

-You will also need to add this variable to your `.vimrc` pointing to your flowfiles folder.
+You will need to add this to your `.vimrc` if you move the `fountain` folder.

 ~~~vimrc
 let g:flow_directory = $HOME.'/path/to/flowfiles/'